-The Lord Jesus willingly undertook, on our behalf, to so live in obedience to all of God's holy commandments; so much so, that He became poor, and had very few earthly comforts, or "normal" realities which you and I experience every day of our lives.
+The Lord Jesus willingly undertook, on our behalf, to so live in obedience to all of God's holy commandments, that He became poor.
+He had very few earthly comforts, or "normal" realities which you and I experience every day of our lives.
 He willingly denied Himself the comforts of a home and a bed to sleep in, so that we would be able to have a house of discipleship to live in and a bedroom to lie down in, and a bed to sleep in.
 He would sometimes be in such fastings and prayer that He would be up all night.
 He was often so tired from His many teaching labors and miraculous healings during the day, that He had to grab sleep and rest when He could; once he did this on a boat in the midst of the sea; and was even found by His disciples sleeping in the back of the boat that they were riding in, in the midst of a storm.
 Many people think of discipleship as something which they are going to do for Christ.
 They are going to give Him their heart and their life, and they will state it in no uncertain terms, that they will follow Him.
-They strongly assert their determination to follow Him wherever He will go, so that they can see and know themselves to be His disciple.
+They strongly assert their determination to follow Him wherever He will lead them.
+They do this in order that they can know themselves to be His disciple.

 They declare their loyalty to His cause and their faithfulness to His truth.
-And then a little while later, they are not to be seen; not to be found doing their Master's will, or keeping His commands.
+And then a little while later, they are not to be seen.
+You do not find them doing their Master's will, or keeping His commands.
 They find that obedience is uncomfortable and inconvenient, and the earthly benefits are disappointing.
 Some people have expected great earthly benefits to come to them when they declared that they would follow Jesus.
-But many have not realized that you can give nothing to Jesus, and do nothing for Jesus, until you come to Him in faith and realize that you have to receive something from Him first, in order to be able to follow Him at all.
-Have you realized your entire dependence upon the Lord Jesus to be able to do the least thing in His service?
-Some believers, after trying to follow the Lord Jesus only a little ways, are ready to lie down and sleep in His service.
-In fact this is exactly what happened to the Apostle Peter as he attempted to follow Christ in the strength of his own determination.
+But many have not realized that you can give nothing to Jesus, and do nothing for Jesus, until you come to Him in faith and realize that you have to receive something from Him first, in order that you might be able to follow Him at all.
+Have you realized, dear Christian, you are entirely dependent upon the Lord Jesus to be able to do the least thing in His service?
+Some believers, after trying to follow Christ only a little way, are ready to lie down and sleep in His service.
+In fact this is exactly what happened to the Apostle Peter as he attempted to follow His Lord in the strength of his own determination.